Fresno Nursing Home

 Failure To Provide Adequate Food And Drink

 Seniors in a nursing home must have access to adequate, nutritional food and plenty of water and other beverages to help prevent dehydration.
 If a senior needs a special diet due to diabetes or heart disease, the nursing home must provide food tailored to that diet.
-The nursing home must also assist seniors with injuries or degenerative conditions that make it impossible for them to feed themselves.
-If the nursing home fails to provide adequate food and drink, residents may start to show symptoms of malnutrition or dehydration.

 Failure To Properly Supervise

-Many senior adults, still possessed of all their mental faculties, require relatively minimal supervision: after receiving the assistance they need to take care of daily tasks, they can handle the rest of the day on their own.
-Others, including those with Alzheimer’s disease and dementia, may need more care and supervision to help prevent them from wandering off or engaging in dangerous activities that could lead to serious injury.
+Many senior adults, still possessed of all their mental faculties, require relatively minimal supervision.
+After receiving the assistance they need to take care of daily tasks, they can handle the rest of the day on their own.

 As mental capability deteriorates, caregivers may need to aid in feeding or supervise seniors to ensure that they eat the food put in front of them.
-Many nursing homes have special units for patients with Alzheimer’s and dementia, requiring codes or badges to open the doors to the outside.
-These measures can help keep seniors safer and prevent them from wandering.
-However, inattentive nurses or receptionists may allow doors to open or allow patients to slip outside, resulting in serious injury.
+Many nursing homes have special units for patients with Alzheimer’s and dementia.
+The units require codes or badges to open the doors to the outside.

 Neglecting Medical Needs

 As seniors age, many suffer from significant health conditions that require regular medical treatment and supervision by a care provider.
 Some of those conditions require daily medications.
 Others may require specific treatments regularly.
-Nursing homes must ensure that their residents receive adequate medical care based on their specific individual needs, from administering daily medications to ensuring that patients receive the treatment they need if they show acute symptoms of illness or injury.

 Neglecting Fall Prevention Procedures

 Seniors have a higher fall risk than younger individuals.
 Often, they suffer severe injuries, including broken hips, as a result of a fall.
-Nursing homes often have fall procedures in place to help protect against accidents, especially when seniors are at a higher fall risk than normal due to preexisting injuries or illnesses.

 Failing To Aid In Self Care

-As seniors get older, they may struggle more with activities that they handled just fine on their own only years before, including bathing, changing clothes, and taking care of basic grooming tasks.
-Nursing home residents may need help getting dressed in the morning, shaving, brushing their teeth, or taking care of dentures.
+As seniors get older, they may struggle more with activities that they handled just fine on their own only years before.
+These tasks include bathing, changing clothes, and taking care of basic grooming tasks.

 Busy nursing home staff, however, may neglect to help with these tasks.
 As a result, family members may notice that seniors wear the same clothes several days in a row, that bed sheets do not get changed, and that seniors eventually start to smell.
 This lack of hygiene may lead to seniors falling ill more easily.